MaxMaeder/Python-Notes/index.md

     - To force callers to pass as keywords, must be defined after `*args`, or just `*` (if we're not going to do anything with the captured positional args)
   - Keyword arguments with default values (`d`): can be omitted in call
   - Variable-length keyword arguments (`*kwargs`): captures additional keyword args in call
-- Positional only arguments
+- Additional type: positional only arguments
   - To prevent positional arguments from being specified by name, they must be defined before a `/`

-Example: a, b are positional arguments that cannot be specified by name, c can
+Example: `a`, `b` are positional arguments that cannot be specified by name, `c` can

 ```python
 def func(a, b, /, c)